Election Commissioner Ashok Lavasa’s son and sister also issued notices by tax department: Report

 The I-T department listed a couple of transactions linked to the company as suspicious before Abir Lavasa became a director in the firm.
 The transactions were a share premium of Rs 4 crore received in 2008-’09, and a loan from an entry operator in Kolkata and acquisition of shares by Bonita Traders Private Limited in 2010.

-The department is investigating Shakuntala Lavasa’s purchase of an apartment in Gurugram.
-A construction firm, Rupali Buildwell Private Limited, built the four-storeyed building, where an apartment is also co-owned by Ashok Lavasa and his wife Novel Singhal Lavasa.
+The department is also investigating Shakuntala Lavasa’s purchase of an apartment in Gurugram.
+A construction firm, Rupali Buildwell Private Limited, built the four-storey building, where an apartment is also co-owned by Ashok Lavasa and his wife Novel Singhal Lavasa.
 Tax officials visited the office of the firm’s Director Satya Priya Tyagi and his residence in Gurugram on August 22.
 Shakuntala Lavasa bought the apartment for Rs 1.86 crore in 2017-’18.
 Based on this, the department assessed that building’s value was Rs 7.2 crore.
 Tax officials said the investment needed “further probe”.
 Initial inquiry found that Ashok Lavasa owns three properties in Gurugram and one in Noida.

 Both Ashok Lavasa and his wife declined to comment on the tax department’s inquiries.

-Lavasa was appointed election commissioner on January 23, 2018, after he retired as Union finance secretary the year before.
+Lavasa was appointed election commissioner on January 23, 2018, a year after he retired as Union finance secretary.
 In May, he disagreed with the decisions of his fellow Election Commissioners with regard to complaints of Model Code of Conduct violations against Prime Minister Narendra Modi and Bharatiya Janata Party President Amit Shah.
 The rift in the poll body came into the open after Lavasa wrote an explosive letter saying he would stay away from the commissioners’ meetings since “minority decisions” were not being recorded.

 Lavasa opposed five clearances that the poll panel gave to Modi and Shah.
 The commission cleared Modi in six such cases but Lavasa’s dissent was reportedly not noted in the poll panel’s orders.